A long-term omics observatory of marine biodiversity

 Participating stations and sampling

-EMO BON will collect samples from the water column, soft substrates, and hard substrates, aiming to allow researchers to deeply explore marine diversity in different habitats.
+EMO BON collects samples from the water column, soft substrates, and hard substrates, aiming to allow researchers to deeply explore marine diversity in different habitats.
 It will be based around a network of 16 sites from Northern Norway to the tropical Red Sea in Israel (see map of EMO BON operational observatory stations below).

 Standard operating procedures (SOPs) have been developed with the participating EMBRC partners and can be found in the EMO BON Handbook.
 This document also outlines the necessary metadata to collect, as well as labelling protocols for all the observatory samples.